Walt Disney World’s Epcot To Add New Restaurant To American Adventure Pavilion

-Walt Disney World’s Epcot will be getting a new, table-service restaurant for the fist time in decades, bringing a sit-down restaurant to World Showcase’s American Adventure pavilion.
+Walt Disney World’s Epcot will be getting a new, table-service restaurant for the fist time in decades, bringing a sit-down establishment to World Showcase’s American Adventure pavilion.

 As Orlando Business Journal reports, Disney Parks announced Monday that the company will soon be addressing an inconsistency that has been apparent at the park for four decades.
-World Showcase has 11 pavilions, each representing a different country (Canada, Mexico, Italy, and so on), and each one includes at least one or two walk-up food stands, and at least one table-service restaurant offering up the best of each country’s cuisine.
-However, the American Adventure pavilion was alone in not having a sit-down restaurant; only a walk-up stand offering up “American” fare such as burgers and hot dogs (which are European in origin, but that’s another discussion entirely).
+World Showcase has 11 pavilions, each representing a different country (Canada, Mexico, Italy, and so on), and each one includes at least one or two walk-up food stands, as well as at least one table-service restaurant offering up the best of each country’s cuisine.

+However, the American Adventure pavilion was alone in not having a sit-down restaurant, only a walk-up stand offering up “American” fare such as burgers and hot dogs (which are European in origin, but that’s another discussion entirely).

 Now, however, that walk-up burger stand, the Liberty Inn, is going to be shuttered.
-In its place will be a sit-down restaurant offering up what may be the only uniquely American form of cuisine: BBQ.
+In its place will be a sit-down restaurant offering what may be the only uniquely American form of cuisine: BBQ.
 Here’s how the Disney Parks blog describes the new restaurant, to be named “Regal Eagle Smokehouse: Craft Drafts & Barbecue.”

 “The new location will be a modern barbecue smokehouse, with all the accompanying sights, sounds, smells and flavors you love – including a large smoker preparing fine food every day right on the pavilion’s promenade.”